ocristopfer/cockpit-sensors-old/README.md

 # Usage

-* Install lm-sensors and rum sensors-detect for list ao sensor of the machine.
+* Install lm-sensors (version 3.5 or newer) and rum sensors-detect for list ao sensor of the machine.
 * Download the lastest [Sensors release](https://github.com/ocristopfer/cockpit-sensors/releases)
 * Extract the content of dist folder to /usr/share/cockpit/sensors
 * Check if Sensors tools is show on menu